 You don’t really want the chunkiness of an aroid mix, but you do want to maximize drainage.
 So, horticultural sand is a good option for ferns to provide even drainage throughout, or pumice can work well too.

 Temperature & Humidity

-This fern is a relatively slow grower, and remains a very compact plant even when mature.
-The fronds have a slight arching growth pattern which makes them great for planting in a higher spot in a terrarium.
+You’re unlikely to need to trim it down much, if at all.
+Plus, the fronds have a slight arching growth pattern, which makes them great for planting in a higher spot in a terrarium.

-As with many other ferns, propagating the button fern through division is pretty easy.
-As long as each rhizome division has a handful of fronds and a healthy root system, they should easily settle when replanted separately into the substrate.
+As long as each rhizome division has a handful of fronds and a healthy root system, they should easily settle when re-planted separately into the substrate.